idaholab/moose/framework/doc/content/getting_started/installation/manual_installation_llvm.md

 ## Prerequisites

-- Cmake 3.4 or greater will be needed for building PETSc.
+- Cmake 3.4 or greater will be needed for building PETSc and LLVM.
 Unless your system is very old, one should be able to use their system's package manager (apt-get, yum, zypper, etc) to install a compatible version of Cmake.
 For older systems, you will need to obtain cmake source from http://www.cmake.org, and build it appropriately for your system.